Getting your period

 Does your period come each month? top

 Keep in mind that your periods may not be regular at first.
 You may have two in one month, or have a month without a period at all.
+Also, at first your period may last just a couple of days in some months and up to a week in other months.
 Periods will become more regular in time.

-To learn about your own pattern, it’s a good idea to keep track of your periods on a calendar.
-Why?
-A period calendar lets you:
+To learn about your own pattern, it's a good idea to keep track of your periods on a calendar or app.
+Keeping track lets you:

 - Get a sense of when to expect your next period